jgold6/BNR/README.md

 BNR
 ===

-Big Nerd Ranch iOS Projects
+Big Nerd Ranch Projects

-Projects ported to Xamarin.iOS from the Big Nerd Ranch's iOS Programming Book (iOS 6)
+Projects ported to Xamarin.iOS and Xamarin Android from the Big Nerd Ranch's iOS  and Android Programming Books (iOS 6 and API 17)